jtgry/AAS/_html_pages/News/index-copy-2.md

 ---

+8/17/2017:&nbsp; This is also a concern in Coastal Alabama:&nbsp; [https://www.csmonitor.com/Environment/Inhabit/2017/0804/Salvage-archaeology-When-rising-seas-threaten-to-wash-away-history](https://www.csmonitor.com/Environment/Inhabit/2017/0804/Salvage-archaeology-When-rising-seas-threaten-to-wash-away-history)

 6/30/2017: &nbsp;The AAS Summer Meeting has been rescheduled for July 29th at Old Cahawba Archaeological Park. &nbsp;Registration starts at 8:30am at the Visitor's Center. &nbsp;Please check our Facebook page for more details. &nbsp;Hope to see you there!

-&nbsp;

 **UPDATE 6/23/2017:&nbsp; DUE TO FLOODING CAUSED BY TROPICAL STORM CINDY, THE AAS SUMMER MEETING HAS BEEN INDEFINITELY POSTPONED.&nbsp; WE APOLOGIZE FOR THE INCONVENIENCE AND WILL TRY TO RESCHEDULE FOR LATER THIS YEAR.**